When should you get life insurance?

 • Other family members who rely on you to pay for their care.

-For many people, life insurance can be a good option to help dependants cope financially after a death.
-So, it can be worth considering life insurance when you move in with a partner, get married or enter a civil partnership, or have children together – particularly when your income is needed to support the household.
+So, it’s worth considering if you move in with a partner, get married, enter a civil partnership, or have children together – particularly when your income is needed to support the household.

 Non-working parents might also want to consider life insurance.
 If you’re a stay-at-home parent, there would still be a financial impact if you were to die.
 Childcare would need to be paid for, or the working parent would need to cut their hours.
 Either way, there’s the potential for a financial impact on your household income.